Saturday, December 21, 2019

 1851-1869

 Nineteen-year-old Winslow Homer illustrated this lively scene showing the celebration for London-based financier George Peabody in South Danvers, Massachusetts in 1856.1,2 Peabody returned to his hometown to dedicate the library he had recently donated.
-In addition to his largess, Peabody helped improve the relationship between the United States and Great Britain which had been in the doldrums since the War of 1812.
-Charitable giving and diplomatic efforts naturally lead to banquets, both given and received.
-Seven menus recall key moments in the life of this great man whose generosity continues to benefit society.
+Besides his philanthropy, Peabody played a role in improving the relationship between the United States and Great Britain, which had been in the doldrums since the War of 1812.
+His charitable giving and diplomatic efforts naturally lead to banquets, both in his honor and as gestures of appreciation.
+A selection of menus recalls key moments in the public life of this great man, whose philanthropic legacy continues to benefit society.